yireo/Magento_EU_Tax_Rates/README.md

 * Magento CE 1.8
 * Magento CE 2.0
 * Magento CE 2.1
+* Magento CE 2.2
+* Magento CE 2.3

+Most likely this also works without issues on EE versions.

 ## We need help
 We need your help.
 If you download this list and happen to find a mistake, please let us (and the community)